johan-st/go-image-server/README.md

 ## log

-### 2022-02-08

-- create repo and brain-dump requirements etc
+- 2022-02-08: create repo and brain-dump requirements etc
+- 2022-02-11: try out routing setups and settle on matryan/way routing and implement
+- 2022-02-12: Add images and start defining tests for handlers